stevespages/express-with-steve/public/sphinx-documentation/index.rst

 Tutorial for sqlite3 and sqlite3 node module: http://www.sqlitetutorial.net/

-See sqlite.org for definitive documentation on SQLite.
-For a tutorial that covers the use of the sqlite3 Relational Database Management System (RDBMS) on the command line and use of the sqlite3 node module see sqlitetutorial.net
+For a tutorial that covers the use of the sqlite3 Relational Database Management System (RDBMS) on the command line and use of the sqlite3 node module see www.sqlitetutorial.net

 First install sqlite3 globally.
 Then, from a terminal (while in the root directory of the app) run the command sqlite3 x where x is the name of the database you would like to create.
 In this case the database will be called `music.db` and we will then create a table called `musicians`: